Vincit/db-errors/README.md

 # Contributions and suggestions are most welcome

-Currently very basic set of errors are handled.
-If you have and idea for an error we should handle, please open an issue and we'll see what we can do to add it.
+Currently a very basic set of errors is handled.
+If you have an idea for an error we should handle, please open an issue and we'll see what we can do to add it.

 <br>